seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part24-Observability.md

 Alert
 ```

----
+Alerts turn metric thresholds into human attention.

+***

-# The Problem With Alerts
+# The Problem with Bad Alerts

 Bad alerts: